raspberrypilearning/doodle-detector/en/step_4.md

 + Click the **Test by drawing** button, then draw a picture of an apple.

-Your machine learning model will display what it thinks you drew.
+Your machine learning model will display its prediction for what you drew.
 ![Arrow pointing to the test by drawing button](images/test-your-model.png)

 --- /task ---